DatTrongNg/DatTrongNg/README.md

 ### My projects

 #### cGAN in image segmentation:
-A cGAN model generating segmented images from input images.
+A cGAN model generating segmented images from input Cityscape dataset images
 ![image](https://github.com/DatTrongNg/DatTrongNg/assets/87078249/d41af293-2bd7-4853-9947-0211ef48d482)

 [Details]()

 ##### Stacks:
+- Python
+- Pytorch
+- CNN, cGAN, Unet

 #### Apply auto-endcoder on distance estimation in drone navigation:
 Integrate a distance estimation auto-encoder model into a drone control system, allowing for the estimation of the drone's location based on the depth information derived from its camera feed; therefore, having suitable coressponding action.